 What My Ex Said To Me When We Broke Up Is The Most Sexist Thing You'll Read Today, I Promise

-"Get a boob reduction surgery.
-Let's see how many friends you're left with then."Share
+"Get a breast reduction surgery.
+Let's see how many friends you're left with then."Share this quote

 I have friends because of the same reason why others do... you get along with people.
 You make friends because you find that you're very similar and your dissimilarities complement your similarities.
 The ones that stick around are not there because of how you look.
 It's not like they are getting anything out of your physical appearance!